RequirementEngineering/ch-re-JorgeLozoya169868/SRS_Store.md

 ## Scope

-"Electronics Store Management System " (ESMS)is an application that simulates the processes carried out in a specialized store, where you can create, read, update and delete products from a store.
+"Electronics Store Management " (ESM)is an application that simulates the processes carried out in a specialized store, where you can create, read, update and delete products from a store.
 It will have as data the name of the product, an ID and its price.

 Different users interact in different ways, each one has activities that influence the flow of the process.

 Although the project can be managed and designed to be commercialized, it will be more focused on an academic purpose.

 ## Definitions, acronyms, and abbreviations
-- ESMS Electronics Sotre Managment System
+- ESM Electronics Sotre Managment
+- BMP Business Managment Process
+- CRUD Create, Read, Update and Delete
+- ID Identification
+- .vpp File of Visual Paradigm Proyect
 ## References
+* Weinzimer, P. (2014, 14 august).
+7 Steps to Excellent Service Delivery.
+Recuperado 12 mayo, 2019, de https://www.cio.com/article/2462369/7-steps-to-excellent-service-delivery.html
 # Overall Description
 ## Business Managment Process
 For the bussiness Managment Pocess, it will be planned as shown in the following figure, where it was designed from the [elicitation process](#Elicitation-process)